 Fancy a few hours kayaking out in the ocean?
-It’s pretty much guaranteed you’ll see dolphins as well!
-If you visit between May – October you might be lucky to see a Humpback Whale!!
-It’s a really popular thing to do in Byron so make sure you sign up as soon as you get to Byron.
-It’s going to cost around $69, click here to book with Go Sea Kayak.
+It’s pretty much guaranteed you’ll see dolphins in Byron Bay!
+If you visit between May – October you might be lucky to see a humpback whale!!
+It’s a really popular thing to do in Byron so make sure you sign up as soon as you get there.
+It’s going to cost around $69 with Go Sea Kayak.

 There are lots of surfers in Byron so why not sign yourself up to learn to surf?!
 Mojo Surf have been in Byron or years and are the iconic surfing experts to book with.

 Even though I’d recommend hiring a car to get around, you can certainly get around the town on a bike.
 You’ll see loads of people hiring bikes out, a must do and only from $10 a day!
 For more info, click here.

-The sunset is just beautiful in Byron.
-Make sure you head onto Main beach to capture it with a beer in hand.
+If you’re looking for romantic things to do in Byron Bay, make sure you check out the sunset on Main Beach.
 You’ll see all the bongo players out there but at least it gives that happy, holiday vibe.
 Then head into town for dinner and drinks.

 Got a Car?
 Here are some things to do outside of Byron

-I absolutely love the hinterland in Byron, there’s something so magical about it and it’s also the only place I’ve seen in Australia which reminds me of the English countryside.
-If you’re in the mood to go for a drive, it’s a must visit.
+We absolutely love the hinterland in Byron, there’s something so magical about it and it’s also the only place we’ve seen in Australia which reminds us of the English countryside.
 There’s something really liberating about this area which includes stunning views of the ocean.

-Bangalow and Mullumbimby are two great towns outside of Byron.
-Bangalow is a bit on the posh side with lovely a deli and a quiet feel.
-Mullumbimby is known for what Byron used to be like 20 years ago.
+Bangalow and Mullumbimby are both beautiful towns outside of Byron.
+Bangalow is known for its food scene and Mullumbimby is known for what Byron used to be like 20 years ago.
 Think of a chilled hippy town without the tourists.
-I quite liked this town and much preferred it to Nimbin.
+We quite liked this town and much preferred it to Nimbin.

-I was going to leave food places off this post (I’m going to do a separate food post soon) but going to The Farm is more like a day out.
-It’s a 9 minute drive or 20 minute bike ride go get there.
-So The Farm is a newly opened Farm built by the owners of Bronte’s Three Blue Ducks cafe.
-It’s quite similar to The Grounds of Alexandria in the sense that there’s a flower stall outside and a busy restaurant although you can also sign up for morning Yoga as well.
-The grounds are lovely and you can even buy a picnic basket ready to go and find your own spot on The Farm’s grounds.
-It’s a gorgeous place and somewhere you can see getting bigger as time goes on.
+It’s a 9 minute drive or 20 minute bike ride go get to The Farm which is ran by the same owners as the famous Bronte cafe, Three Blue Ducks cafe.
+It’s quite similar to The Grounds of Alexandria in the sense that there’s a flower stall outside and a busy restaurant although you can also sign up for morning yoga as well.

-I love, love, love my fruit so when I saw this place on the drive down from the Gold Coast, we came up one day to check it out.
-This is a great place for families.
+We love, love, love fruit so when we saw this place on the drive down from the Gold Coast, we came up one day to check it out.
+Tropical Fruit World is a great day out for the family.
 You can take a little train tour around, watch live demos and try lots of tropical fruit!
-It’s a 40 minute drive which is situated up near the Gold Coast.
+It’s a 40 minute drive north from Byron Bay.